Azure/armstrong/readme.md

-# Terraform based API testing Tool
+# Armstrong - A Terraform based ARM REST API testing Tool

 ## Introduction
-The tool can simplify the process to test a ARM rest API.
+The tool can simplify the process to test an ARM REST API.
 It can generate a terraform file containing dependencies and a terraform file containing the testing resource which is based on the [azapi provider](https://github.com/Azure/terraform-provider-azapi).
 It can also generate a markdown report when found API issues.

 ## Usage
 ```
-Usage: azurerm-restapi-testing-tool [--version] [--help] <command> [<args>]
+Usage: armstrong [--version] [--help] <command> [<args>]

 Available commands are:
 auto        Run generate and test, if test passed, run cleanup